50 best camera accessories in 2025: essential photography gadgets and add-ons

 Only suitable for lighter mirrorless setups

-If you shoot run and gun style video, you will almost certainly need a gimbal.
-DJI's Ronin-SC has been specifically designed for mirrorless camera setups up to 2kg in total weight.
-That’s plenty for a camera like a Canon EOS R or Fujifilm X-T3, but it’s best to steer clear of bulky and heavy lenses, as these can be tough and sometimes impossible to balance properly.
-Each axis can be individually locked, making initial balancing much easier, and, and the SC folds surprisingly compact.
-In fact a lot about the DJI Ronin-SC is surprising, as we noted in our review, it's both cheaper and more capable than you first expect.
+If you shoot run-and-gun style video, you will almost certainly need a gimbal.
+DJI's Ronin-SC has been specifically designed for mirrorless camera setups up to 2.2kg in total weight.
+That’s plenty for a camera like a Canon EOS R10 or Fujifilm X-T5, but it’s best to steer clear of bulky and heavy lenses, as these can be tough and sometimes impossible to balance properly.
+Each axis can be individually locked, making initial balancing much easier, and, and the RS 3 Mini folds surprisingly compact.
+In fact a lot about the DJI Ronin-SC is surprising, as we noted in our review, it's both cheaper and more capable than you first expect - offering many of the features of much more expensive options in the DJI gimbal range.

 Read more: Best gimbals for video